tgirke/systemPipeRdata/README.md

 Due to the large size of the sample data (~320 MB) provided by _systemPipeRdata_, its download/install may take some time.

-To install the parent package _systemPipeR_ itself, please use the _biocLite_ method as instructed [_here_](http://www.bioconductor.org/packages/devel/bioc/html/systemPipeR.html).
+To install the parent package _systemPipeR_ itself, please use the _BiocManager::install_ method as instructed [_here_](http://www.bioconductor.org/packages/devel/bioc/html/systemPipeR.html).

 #### Usage